Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

 The second tip I have for you when drawing trend lines is that you want to make sure there are at least 3 contact points.
 In fact, you want to see as many as possible on the chart.

-Looking at a Tesla example here, you can see the 4 contact points for the slide, so that's a clear downtrend formed.
+Looking at a Tesla example here, you can see the 4 contact points for the slide.
+That's a clear downtrend formed.

-Remember, you want to see as many contact points on the daily candles as possible when you're drawing trend lines on the daily chart now.
+Remember, you want to see as many contact points on the daily candles as possible when you're drawing trend lines on the daily chart.

 How to Draw Trendlines Tip #3: Look for Extreme Highs and Extreme Lows

-You want to look for extreme highs and extreme lows when you are drawing trend lines.
+You want to look for extreme highs and extreme lows when drawing trend lines.
 What do extreme highs and lows mean?
-On the daily chart, look for candles either breaking out or breaking down that stand out with a v-shaped rebound.
+On the daily chart, look for candles either breaking out or breaking down that stand out with a V-shaped rebound.

 In the example on this Tesla's chart, you can see the extreme highs and lows rebound in the purple boxes.